peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
-> 1. Additional methods to sample "uniform" floating-point numbers in a different interval are given below, but are not used in the rest of this article.
+> 1. Additional methods to sample "uniform" floating-point numbers in a different interval are given later, but are not used in the rest of this article.
 >
 >     - `RNDRANGE(mn, mx)`, interval \[`mn`, `mx`\]: Generate `RNDRANGEHelper(mn, mx)`.
 >     - `RNDRANGEMaxExc(mn, mx)`, interval \[`mx`, `mx`\): If `mn >= mx`, return an error.
 Otherwise, generate `RNDRANGEHelper(mn, mx)` in a loop until a number other than `mx` is generated this way.